-—Depicting a list of neighboring networks with information elements
+Figure 18: Depicting a list of neighboring networks with information elements

 Definition of information element namespace

 Each Information Element ID is a 32 bit value.
 Table 11 defines the Information Element namespace.
 The IEEE 802.21 specific Information Elements are assigned identifiers as per this standard.
 Please refer to Table G. 1 (in Annex G) for more details.
 Vendors specify their own IEs using the name space allocated to them.
 A set of IE name space ranges is also reserved for development and testing.
 These should not be used in released products.
 Allocation of additional IE namespace and any revisions to this assignment will be handled by future revisions of this standard.